 Anyway, here are some useful Kochi Travel Tips:

 - The best time to visit Kochi is between January and March.
-Rest of the year remains too hot and humid.
+The rest of the year remains too hot and humid.

 - Even in Winter and Monsoon, Kochi remains hot and humid.
 Make sure you are carrying a hat and things like sunscreen and sunglasses.
 There’s nothing called winter in Kerala.